How does structure and bonding explain the physical properties of substances?

 Intermolecular forces

-For molecular substances, the forces between molecules, not the covalent bonds within them, are broken on melting and boiling.
+For molecular substances, the forces between molecules, not the covalent bonds within them, are broken on melting and boiling:

 - Dipole-dipole forces act between polar molecules, where a permanent partial charge separation attracts neighbouring molecules.

-- Hydrogen bonding is an especially strong dipole interaction occurring when hydrogen is bonded to nitrogen, oxygen or fluorine and is attracted to a lone pair on N, O or F of another molecule.
+- Hydrogen bonding is an especially strong dipole interaction occurring when hydrogen is bonded to nitrogen, oxygen or fluorine and is attracted to a lone pair on the N, O or F of another molecule.

-Explaining properties
+Explaining the properties

 In the exam, identify the bonding type first, then for molecular substances name the specific intermolecular force, and link its strength directly to the property you are explaining.